Antonyhyson/Development-of-a-Network-Anomaly-Detection-System-for-Enhanced-Cybersecurity/README.md

 5. Set the Request Body:
 Click on the "Body" tab.
 Select "raw" and choose "JSON" from the dropdown menu.
-Paste the following example JSON data (modify as needed):
+Paste the following example JSON data (modify as needed): (Open Postman_commands.json for commands)